 Curly hair can be considered dry across the board—it takes longer for the sebum in your scalp to make its way down your coils, versus if you had strands that were straight.
 That said, curls still come in a variety of types, each with its own moisture requirements.
 Locking down your specific hair category is extremely helpful to know before you even start buying any products.

 When you moisturize natural hair, it’s important to indulge your locks in a weekend deep-conditioning treatment.
-This helps replenish parched strands that may have been exposed to extra damage during the week via city pollution, heat styling or even chlorine or salt water.
-Starting with wet hair (shampooing optional), apply a conditioning mask like Dove Quench Absolute Intense Restoration Mask evenly onto hair and leave on for three to five minutes.
+This helps replenish parched strands that may have been exposed to extra pollution, heat-styling or even sweat, chlorine, or saltwater.
+Starting with wet hair (shampooing optional), apply a conditioning mask like SheaMoisture Raw Shea Butter Deep Treatment Masque evenly onto hair and leave on for three to five minutes.
 Rinse off and avoid heat-drying immediately after to further preserve hair’s new moisture.